Crowdedlight/Crows-Zeus-Additions/readme.md

 ![image](https://user-images.githubusercontent.com/7889925/113602114-80edad00-9642-11eb-8fcc-6425d1af258a.png)

 ### Inflict ACE Medical damage
 A module that inflicts the configured damage to the selected units limb with the projectile type and damage set.
 Can be used to artificial apply specific damages to units for roleplay or as a tool for medic training.
 Every time a zeus uses this module the damage, projectile type, limb and unit it applies to is logged to the servers .RPT file in the format of: ``"CrowsZA-AceDamage: Zeus applying %1 dmg to %2 limb with type %3 on unit %4"``
+**OBS: It does not respect ``invincible`` status and still inflicts the damage.**

 ![image](https://user-images.githubusercontent.com/7889925/113601958-513ea500-9642-11eb-8285-f3e6e9917680.png)